Rogue River (Oregon): Celebrities

 In the 1930s and 1940s, many other celebrities, attracted by the scenery, fishing, rustic lodges, and boat trips, visited the lower Rogue.
 Famous visitors included actors Clark Gable, Tyrone Power and Myrna Loy, singer Bing Crosby, author William Faulkner, journalist Ernie Pyle, radio comedians Freeman Gosden and Charles Correll, circus performer Emmett Kelly, and football star Norm van Brocklin.
 Bobby Doerr, a Hall of Fame baseball player, married a teacher from Illahe, and made his home along the Rogue.
 From 1940 to 1990, actress and dancer Ginger Rogers owned the 1000 acre Rogue River Ranch, operated for many years as a dairy farm, near Eagle Point.
 The historic Craterian Ginger Rogers Theater in Medford was named after her.
 Actress Kim Novak and her veterinarian husband bought a home and 43 acre of land in 1997 near the Rogue River in Sams Valley, where they raise horses and llamas.

 Dams

+Current dams

+Since the removal of the Gold Ray Dam in 2010, there remain two dams on the main stem of the Rogue River.

+William L. Jess Dam

 The William L. Jess Dam, a huge flood-control and hydroelectric structure, blocks the Rogue River 157 mi from its mouth.
 Built by the USACE between 1972 and 1976, it impounds Lost Creek Lake.
 The dam, which is 345 ft high and 3600 ft long, prevents salmon migration above this point.
 When the lake is full, it covers 3428 acre and has an average depth of 136 ft.
 Ranked by storage capacity, its reservoir is the seventh-largest in Oregon.